-Spraying two pack paint is hazardous.
-You must wear good quality safety apparatus and coveralls.
-Also be aware of others around the spraying area.
-Ideally, this should be done in a purpose built spray booth.
+Spraying two-pack paint is hazardous.
+You must wear a good quality safety apparatus and coveralls.
+Also, be aware of others around the spraying area.
+Ideally, this should be done in a purpose-built spray booth.
 See paint spraying safety.

 If a two-pack finish is something you really want then I would strongly advise that you get it done professionally as there are businesses that will do this for you.